canonical/dqlite/doc/cross-platform-porting-plan.md

   `RWF_NOWAIT`.
 - The client protocol still exposes a blocking file-descriptor-like API, but it now has Windows wrappers around `select`, `recv`, `send`, and `closesocket`.
-- The test suite has been progressively gated or adapted for Windows/Android assumptions such as abstract sockets, chmod/statvfs behavior, TCP read event granularity, and WinSock socket handles.
+- The test suite has been progressively gated or adapted for Windows, macOS, and Android assumptions such as abstract sockets, chmod/statvfs behavior, TCP reset timing, resolver interposition, and WinSock socket handles.

 The recommended strategy is to introduce explicit portability boundaries: